DDD Tactics

 public interface DomainEventSubscriber<DomainEvent>

-Concrete implementation looks like:
+Where the implementation looks like:

 public class DoStuffOnCustomEvent implements DomainEventSubscriber<CustomEvent>

-Where CustomEvent might, for example, implement or extend from DomainEvent.
+CustomEvent might, for example, implement or extend from DomainEvent.

 Repositories

-They abstract concerns about data storage and other infrastructure.
 Ideally, there will be one Repository per Aggregate Root, and it should only be called by the relevant Application Service/s as part of a use case orchestration process.

 They usually take the form of a domain leaning interface with concrete implementations based in the specific infrastructure at hand.
-This is more or less borrowed from Ports and Adapters.

 More to come

 By now this is probably sounding like a big ball of jargon with not much of an architecture behind it, no real intention or plan.
-We’ll go over that piece of the puzzle when we talk about the Strategic side if DDD.

 Also read